-Here I am, sitting behind our shabby brown desk, looking all tanned and radiant.
+Here I am, tanned and radiant, sitting behind our shabby brown desk.
 Just a few more days by the sea would make me ecstatically happy and peaceful.
 I miss the salty taste in my mouth and the tiny white crystals that stick to my tanned skin; I miss the scent of coconut sunscreen and the enticing aroma of strawberry ice cream.
 Vacation is no longer an option.
 It’s time to return to reality.

-Thank god we had some homemade ice cream left in the freezer.
-It was patiently awaiting our return, deliberately tucked into a remote part of the freezer between a packet of chicken thighs and frozen homemade pizza dough.
-A hidden treasure I had almost forgotten about.
-As we were devouring the ice cream straight from the container, I tried to imagine I was sitting at the beach, few annoying grains of sand tickling my toes, warm breeze fondling my wet hair.
-The attempt was not as successful as I had hoped, but I was nontheless grateful for the ice cream and its cooling effect.
+Thank goodness we still had some homemade ice cream in the freezer.
+It sat patiently in the freezer, tucked between a packet of chicken thighs and frozen homemade pizza dough, awaiting our return.
+I had almost forgotten about this hidden treasure.
+As we ate the ice cream straight from the container, I imagined myself sitting on the beach, a few annoying grains of sand tickling my toes and a warm breeze fondling my wet hair.
+The attempt did not go as well as I had hoped, but I was grateful for the ice cream and its cooling effect.

 Honeycomb candy was introduced to me about two years ago while watching the Australian MasterChef.
 I had no idea what it was or what it tasted like, but I was fascinated by it.
 It had an odd appearance, full of holes and air pockets, and seemed incredibly crispy and crunchy.
-I knew I had to make it someday.
+I knew I had to do it one day.

-I’m telling you, that honeycomb thing is just pure awesomeness.
+That honeycomb thing is pure awesomeness, I tell you.
 It’s magic, even witchcraft.
 One of the most amazing things I’ve ever tried.
 It has a lovely nutty caramel flavor and a lovely crunch.
 It has the lightness of a feather and the sweetness of honey.
 The interesting and distinct texture of honeycomb is caused by trapped carbon dioxide bubbles within the candy.
 When baking soda is added to hot sugar syrup, carbon dioxide is produced.
 The bubbles are trapped inside the candy as it begins to foam and rise.